ChrisDuffley/stationPlaylist/addoninternals.md

 Vertical column navigation was simplified in 2020 by using routines found in SysListView32 list item class directly.
 Prior to 2020, custom vertical navigation routines were used, and for places other than playlist viewer, vertical column navigation was impossible.
 In 2020, vertical column navigation routines from SysListView32 are used, which also introduced vertical navigation to places such as Track Tool.

-#### Track Tool and Creator: one routine, multiple app modules
+-#### Expanding columns explorer: one routine, multiple app modules

-Column retriever routine is not only employed by Studio app module, but is also used in Track Tool and Creator app modules (part of the add-on).
-These app modules (specifically, track item classes) uses column retriever for reviewing column data via table navigation commands and announcing column information (Control+NVDA+1  through 0, now termed Columns Explorer for Track Tool/SPL Creator).
+Column retriever routine is not only employed by Studio app module, but is also used in Track Tool, Creator, and Remote VT app modules (part of the add-on).
+These app modules (specifically, track item classes) uses column retriever for reviewing column data via table navigation commands and announcing column information (Control+NVDA+1  through 0, now termed Columns Explorer for Track Tool/SPL Creator/playlist editor).

 #### Playlist editor: column navigation keeps expanding

 Creator comes with Playlist Editor, a tool to manage locally generated playlists.
 Remote VT client also comes with a dedicated playlist editor but is designed to edit playlists stored remotely.
-Track items shown on the playlist editor window are indeed SPL track items, and as such they support column navigation.
-Because they only come with up to 8 columns, there is no need to provide custom Columns Explorer feature for these items.
-Other than that, it supports other column announcement and navigation features found in other track items.
+Track items shown on the playlist editor window are indeed SPL track items, and as such they support column navigation and Columns Explorer.
+Prior to Creator and Remote VT 5.50, there is no custom Columns Explorer because these tracks only show up to 8 columns.
+With 5.50 and later, more columns are shown, allowing expansion of Columns Explorer to cover playlist editor.

 ### Few remarks